seahorn/crab/README.md

     // Narrowing
     AbsDomain operator&&(AbsDomain o);

-# Notes for implementing new numerical abstract domains #
+# How to implement new numerical abstract domains #

 In addition to the previous API, for numerical domains it is also required to implement the API described in numerical_domains_api.hpp: